 The 5 Best Places to Travel in February

-While you might think February’s the time to curl up in bed with a never-ending stream of Netflix, the shortest month of the year actually packs lots of travel opportunities for skiers, romantics and anyone looking to get a little much-needed vitamin D (not this year, seasonal affective disorder!).
-Behold, the five best places to travel this month, even if it means you’ll probably be flying out during a snowstorm.
+While you might think February’s the time to curl up in bed with a never-ending stream of Netflix, the shortest month of the year actually packs lots of travel opportunities for skiers and snow enthusiasts, romantics and anyone looking to get a little much-needed vitamin D (not this year, seasonal affective disorder!).
+Behold, the five best places to travel this month, even if it means you’ll probably be flying out during a polar vortex.

 UVITA, COSTA RICA